Dedication to the

 selo_ODS_12

 We ensure that all the electricity that supplies our operations comes from renewable sources.
-We purchase renewable energy certificates, I-RECs, in all countries of operation, with the exception of Paraguay, where all energy used comes from renewable sources We were the first company in the sector to attain this status, in 2020, and we will continue to carry out this strategy for 2021, in line with our goal of our Commitment to Sustainability.
-In Brazil, wind energy certificates were acquired; for the other South American countries, hydroelectric energy certificates.
+We purchase renewable energy certificates, I-RECs, in all countries of operation, with the exception of Paraguay, where all energy used comes from renewable sources We were the first company in the sector to attain this status, in 2020, and we will continue to carry out this strategy for 2023, in line with our goal of our Commitment to Sustainability.

 Thus, in addition to offsetting scope 2 emissions resulting from the purchase of electricity, we promote the market for energy generated from renewable sources and with high performance in terms of sustainability.
-We are also the first company in Brazil to obtain the Seal of Renewable Energy, issued by the Totum Institute in partnership with the Associação Brasileira de Energia Eólica (ABEEólica) and the Associação Brasileira de Energia Limpa (Abragel).
+This commitment has earned Minerva Foods, for the third year in a row, the Renewable Energy Seal, issued by the Totum Institute in partnership with the Brazilian Wind Energy Association (ABEEólica) and the Brazilian Clean Energy Association (ABRAGEL).
+This seal also certifies that these energy generating plants maintain good social and relational practices with their communities.

 Water and Effluents